Leading and Learning in wash

 WASH Thesis: ““Influences of Household Storage on E. Coli Concentrations in Drinking Water in Northern Coastal Ecuador”

-My experience studying WASH at Emory—through coursework, internships, and field experiences—exposed me to experts across disciplines applying their talents and knowledge toward evidence-based and sustainable WASH solutions.
+Her words: My experience studying WASH at Emory—through coursework, internships, and field experiences—exposed me to experts across disciplines applying their talents and knowledge toward evidence-based and sustainable WASH solutions.
 In my staff position at Emory, I was constantly using the skills and principles I learned throughout my MPH.
 I feel incredibly fortunate for the opportunities and mentors I had as a student and staff member at Emory.
 Though I’m not currently working in WASH, I’ve found the skills to be transferable to different settings and subject areas.

 Bethany Caruso